Alfonsoce11/Alfonsoce11/README.md

 <h1>Hi, I'm Alfonso</h1>

 I'm Alfonso Caio Espino a 13 year old, in 7th grade at Goleta Valley Junior High learning to code.
 I've learned basic front-end web development.
 I know HTML, CSS and JavaScript.
 I'm certified in web design by [freeCodeCamp](https://freecodecamp.org).
 I want to learn back-end web development, Python, machine learning, and other things.
 Other skills I know are modern yoyoing, and speedcubing.
+My dream is to become a software engineer.
+Please consider donating to me [here](https://gofund.me/9e733948) or sharing the link.

 ---